Stephen Haseler

-Stephen Michael Alan Haseler (9 January 1942 – 20 July 2017) was a British academic and advocate for a British Republic.
+Stephen Michael Alan Haseler (9 January 1942 – 20 July 2017) was a British academic and advocate for a British republic.
 He was a Professor of Government, author of many books on contemporary politics and economics.

 Personal life and education

 Born in Colchester, Essex, Haseler attended Westcliff High School for Boys, Southend, and then University College London and the London School of Economics (LSE).
 He was awarded a BSc(Econ.) in 1963 and a PhD in 1967 for his thesis on Revisionism in the British Labour Party during the post-war period.
-Haseler married (Roberta) Bay Haseler from New York in 1967, and they lived together in London and Washington DC.
+Haseler married (Roberta) Bay Haseler from New York City in 1967, and they lived together in London and Washington, D.C.